Hardwood management. A webinar presented by Glenn Ahrens at the WSU Forestry Extension 2021 Forest Owners' Winter School, February 27, 2021.

 If you are interested in tapping bigleaf maple for syrup, visit the web page of resources prepared by WSU Forestry Extension.

-Newspaper articles about Washington forest landowners who are tapping their maples for syrup have been recently published;
+Newspaper and magazine articles about Washington forest landowners who are tapping their maples for syrup have been recently published;

 - Tapping West Coast maples for fun and profit: Pacific County man helping lead research effort, by Elaine Oneil.
 The Chinook Observer, Feb.
 11, 2021.